tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 A faint, rhythmic thrum.
 Music.

 At first, I thought it was in my head — exhaustion, or the wind humming through broken glass.
-But no. The beat grew, alive, impossible.
+But no. The beat grew, alive.

+Impossible.

 A party?
 Here?

 My chest tightened with equal parts fear and curiosity.
 The rational part of me whispered to turn back.
 But curiosity — stubborn, reckless — flared.
 I pressed against the gate.
 It groaned open, metal shrieking through the quiet.

 I stepped into the wild embrace of the overgrown grounds, the pulse guiding me deeper.
 The front of the hotel remained dark, silent except for the restless rustle of leaves.
 The music tugged me further, coming from somewhere hidden, where shadows stretched long and secrets lingered.

-And then I saw it.
+There, I saw it.

 A kaleidoscope of light and sound burst from a forgotten corner.
 People swayed and spun beneath twinkling bulbs.
 Laughter rang, glasses clinked — alive in a place that should have been nothing but dust.